isa-nurbek/computer-science/README.md

 - Study probability and its applications in algorithms.
 - Explore linear algebra and its role in machine learning and computer graphics.

-## Why These Topics?

-Each of these topics forms a crucial foundation for problem-solving, software development, and understanding the broader field of Computer Science.
-Mastery of these areas enables developers to design efficient, scalable, and robust solutions for real-world problems.

 ## Resources

 - **Books**: